jdelgado-dtlabs/powerpi/README.md

 5. [5v 3A Power Adapter for RPi 3 with integrated switch](https://www.amazon.com/Yuconn-Charger-Adapter-Raspberry-SoundLink/dp/B071YC2T9S)
 6. [SanDisk 128GB Ultra Fit USB 3.1 Flash Drive - SDCZ430-128G-G46](https://www.amazon.com/SanDisk-128GB-Ultra-Flash-Drive/dp/B07855LJ99) (For database storage)

 As a note, you don't need to install InfluxDB and Grafana on the same Raspberry Pi that you are reading energy data from.
-You can configure an external server that will accept your injested data.
+You can configure an external server that will accept your ingested data.
 This can be a hosted solution as well as a on-premesis server.
 Just make the appropriate changes to `config.conf` with the proper `URL`, `Username` and `Password` of your external/hosted solution.
 Otherwise, it will all run from the Raspberry Pi just fine.